 We represent clients before Congress on a wide range of transportation issues.
-Our political experience, broad bipartisan relationships and knowledge of the laws governing transportation programs and policies makes us well qualified to advise clients on the effect of potential changes in laws and opportunities to affect the legislative process.
+Our political experience, broad bipartisan relationships and knowledge of the laws governing transportation programs and policies makes us well-qualified to advise clients on how to effectively achieve their objectives in Washington.
 Members of our nationally-recognized public law and policy practice work closely with members of the congressional committees with jurisdiction over transportation programs and help clients understand the implications of potential changes in laws.
 We help clients identify opportunities to affect the legislative process and work with them to develop legislative proposals.
 Our team often works in conjunction with coalitions and trade associations, since it is easier to effect change through broader advocacy efforts.
 Our lawyers and other professionals have significant experience with laws governing rail, highway, transit airport/aviation and port programs, public private partnerships (PPPs) and innovative financing.

 U.S. Department of Transportation